 5. Help content: Equip your customers with answers

-Head off (and reduce) support questions by creating a Frequently Asked Questions page or other documentation that shares your basic policies and answers the most common queries.
+Head off (and reduce) support questions by creating a Frequently Asked Questions or Instant Answers page, or by offering other documentation that shares your basic policies and answers customers’ most common queries.
 Providing your customers with this information, and making it easy to find, gives them the option to self-serve and saves you valuable time.

 Every piece of help content you create eventually has to be maintained.